Sigma4749/blocker/README.md

-# Blocker
+# Blocker clutter
-## Some implementations to compute the blocker of a Sperner family.
+## A Python code to compute the blocker of a clutter

 A clutter or Sperner Family is a hypergraph $\displaystyle (V,E)$ with the added property that $\displaystyle A\not \subseteq B$ whenever $\displaystyle A,B\in E$ and $\displaystyle A\neq B$ (i.e. no edge properly contains another).